LauraKirby/aspera-ibm-analytics-api/analytics-api.md

     parameters = "?start_time=#{start_time}&stop_time=#{stop_time}&limit=#{limit}"
     ```

-1. Text editor: Get page one of `/transfers` for specified parameters

-    * add the following to the bottom of `./get_analytics_data.rb`
+1. To get the first page <!-- does this mean the same thing as "page one"?
+I think it's more accurate --> of `/transfers` for specified parameters, add the following to the bottom of `./get_analytics_data.rb`:

     ```ruby
     request = RestClient::Resource.new(